Spits-lab/Inferring_aneuploidy/README.md

 # Implementation

-The underdevelopment framework is implemented in **R** and designed as a modular pipeline for CNV inference from single-cell RNA sequencing datasets.
+The preliminary framework is implemented in **R** and designed as a modular pipeline for CNV inference from single-cell RNA sequencing datasets.

 ## Required R Packages